 Canopy development of potato plants

-Syazwan Sulaiman - PhD student
+Syazwan Sulaiman - PhD Candidate

 He started in February 2023 (visiting from Brunei) and his focus is on plant residues and biochar in agricultural soils.